What The Hell Is Blockchain And How Does It Works? (Simplified)

 Imagine you and your friend are transacting/transferring money from one account to another.
 You would first reach the bank and ask them to transfer the money to the account address of your friend.

-On transferring the money from your account to your friend’s account, the banks keeps a entry on register of transactions.
-The entry needs to be updated on both, receiver and sender, account.
+On transferring the money from your account to your friend’s account, the bank keeps an entry on the register of transactions.
+The entry needs to be updated on both, receiver and sender, accounts.
 But there is one problem:

 It is Tamper-able.
 Entries of transactions can be manipulated easily or change.